-Colin is a telecommunications professional with over twenty five years' experience, specifically in the area of fraud, investigations, Revenue Assurance and threat management.
-Colin specialises in the areas of Telecoms Fraud (Internal and External) and Investigations.
+Colin is a telecommunications professional with over twenty seven years' experience, specifically in the area of fraud, investigations, Revenue Assurance and threat management.
+Colin specializes in the areas of Telecoms Fraud (Internal and External) and Investigations.
 He also has considerable experience with Personnel and Physical Security, Law Enforcement Agency Liaison, Intelligence Management, Regulatory Compliance, Revenue Assurance and Policy development.

 Colin's experience in managing fraud, revenue risk and investigations in the telecoms industry began firstly in Telecom New Zealand where he spent 11 years, and then on to Vodafone for another 12 years, where, for the last 6 years of his time with them, he was Head of Fraud Management and Investigations for Vodafone Group based in the UK.
 There he was responsible for developing and implementing an effective and consistent fraud management and investigation strategy across Vodafone's global footprint.

 A key activity of this role was to analyse quarterly fraud loss figures from each of the Vodafone operating companies to identify improvement opportunities for any local markets who were failing to meet the fraud loss benchmark.
 He also ensured that any initiatives implemented in other markets that were reducing fraud were captured as best practice and rolled out to all operating companies.